dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 ### Cleaning Up

 Masters are automatically destroyed when their channel is shutdown or when the underlying DNP3Manager is destroyed.
-If you want to clean them up manually w/o deallocated the underlying channel, you can call Shutdown().
+If you want to clean them up manually w/o de-allocated the underlying channel, you can call Shutdown().
 When you do this the IMaster pointer is deleted so don't use it after being shutdown!